"Cost to Company" (CTC) is the total amount of

 • Conduct mock interviews and seek feedback.

-Company and Role Research
+Company and Role Research:

-• Understand company business models, competitors, and industry trends.
+• Understand company business models, competitors, and

-• Prepare for role-specific challenges and expected skills.
+• Prepare for role-specific challenges and expected

 Networking